-So your doctor said it’s time to cut back on salt.
+Time to reduce your sodium intake?
 You’re not the only one reaching for the salt shaker too often.
 In fact, 90% of Americans eat too much salt.
 The American Heart Association says recommends 2,300 mg of sodium a day (and 1,500 mg is even better) but on average Americans are getting more like 3,400 mg of sodium daily.

-And while that’s great, the tough part isn’t understanding WHY too much salt isn’t ideal.
+However, the tough part isn’t understanding WHY too much salt isn’t ideal.
 The challenge is learning how to live salt free.

 Since 75% of our salt intake comes from packaged food and restaurant meals, one of the best ways to cut back on salt is to start cooking fresh meals at home and getting acquainted with all the fun spices and seasonings without salt likely already sitting in your pantry.

 So does going on a low sodium diet mean you’re in from bland meal times the rest of your life?
 Hardly!

 Cooking without salt actually opens up a whole new world of possibilities, introducing you to new seasonings and spices you may have overlooked for far too long.
 Seriously, there are so many delicious seasoning no salt hacks, you’ll forget about the salt shaker in no time.

 1. For low sodium meals, get familiar with dry herbs and spices, like: